Amazon devices are on mega sale ahead of Prime Day—get early Black Friday deals on speakers, tablets

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Amazon is going all out this October with savings galore ahead of Black Friday and its second Amazon Prime Day of 2022.
-The mega retailer is offering loads of deals across all categories including rock-bottom prices on its own devices.
-Before the Prime Early Access sale, which is slated for Tuesday, October 11 and Wednesday October 12, you can score up to 70% on Amazon smart home, home security and entertainment devices.
+Itching to update your home's smart tech before the holiday season?
+Amazon has you covered with savings galore ahead of Black Friday and its second Amazon Prime Day of 2022.
+With the Prime Early Access sale starting in less than 48 hours, we rounded up the absolute best deals you can already shop on must-have Amazon devices.
 Keep scrolling to save on Echo smart speakers, Echo Show smart displays and more before the Black Friday shopping rush.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.